Young Playwrights in Process

 If you’re an Indiana student in 6-12 grade, we want to hear from you.
 Whether you’re a seasoned playwright, or you've never seen a live theatre production, we know you have a story to tell.

-Young Playwrights in Process (YPiP) is an annual playwriting competition for Indiana students in grades 6-12.
+Young Playwrights in Process (YPIP) is an annual playwriting competition for Indiana students in grades 6-12.
 The competition was created in 2005 through the Margot L. and Robert S. Eccles Trust, and sponsored in collaboration with IRT.
-YPiP encourages junior high and high school students across Indiana to create plays for live theatre that reflect and challenge their world.
+YPIP encourages middle and high school students across Indiana to create plays for live theatre that reflect and challenge their world.

 Scripts will be read by theatre and writing professionals who’ll look at your storytelling, dialogue, characters and plot.
 All students will receive feedback on their script.
 A selection of top scorers will be invited to our Next Level Workshop to work on playwriting skills and hone their scripts for semi-final submission.
-Judges will then choose six Semi-Finalists (including both junior high and high school submissions) to attend a weekend workshop where IRT’s professional actors will read your play out loud, and you’ll work one-on-one with directors and playwrights.
+Judges will then choose six Semi-Finalists (including both middle and high school submissions) to attend a weekend workshop where IRT’s professional actors will read your play out loud, and you’ll work one-on-one with directors and playwrights.
 This will get you ready to tune up your play and turn it in for Finalist selection.
-Plus, all Semi-Finalists win $100 and half-scholarships to IRT Summer Conservatory.
+Plus, all Semi-Finalists win $100 cash and a $500 scholarship to IRT Summer Workshops.

-Two Finalists (one high school, one junior high) win a workshop of their play and a full public, professional reading at the Final Event and Reception.
-Both Finalists will also win $1000 and a full scholarship to the IRT Summer Conservatory.
+Two Finalists (one high school, one middle school) win a workshop of their play and a full public, professional reading at the Final Event and Reception.
+Both Finalists will also win $1000 cash and a $1000 scholarship to IRT Summer Workshops.

 - Submit your plays below using the online form.
 Pay close attention to rules for formatting!